enzanki-ars/voicemeeter-remote-python/README.md

 #### `voicemeeter.remote(kind_id, delay: float=.001, max_polls: int=8) -> 'instanceof(VMRemote)'`
 Factory function for remotes.
-- delay: interval between polls
+- `delay`: interval between polls
-- max_polls: maximum number of times a dirty parameter is polled.
+- `max_polls`: maximum number of times a dirty parameter is polled.

 The Voicemeeter API in its lowest form does not manage syncing but does provide polling functions for a developer to implement in whichever way they see best.
 In this
 Python wrapper syncing is managed using the `@polling` function decorator that wraps the getters.
 To modify the timings you may change the value of delay and max_polls.